-This way I can make a toile of the pattern and check the size is right.
-I can also choose to adapt the pattern much easier by making tracings instead of lots of prints.
+This way, I can make a toile of the pattern and check the size is right.
+I can also adapt the pattern much more accessible by making tracings instead of lots of prints.

 Grab a cute basket to pop all your rolled patterns into if you have space in your sewing room.